tad-humax-marusis/MediaPlayerTest/README.md

 # audio-app-test

-Audio App test for EVO and KAMA
+Audio App test for KAMA

-I have no new update for this more on the future
+- No key set so it can not running as the system application